 The combination of the Music Centre, with its cutting edge recording studio, together with the new Performing Arts Centre, will give pupils experience in the technical aspects of performance art.

 Our extensive and attractive grounds, along with the well-equipped Sports Hall, open up a good range of sporting and outdoor pursuits.
 Along with the traditional team sports, such as football, hockey and netball, pupils can enjoy the zip wire and ‘Trim Trail’ in the woods, indoor climbing, trampolining, or simply using the fitness suite.
 These high-quality facilities afford unique experiences and further enhance the experiences of pupils beyond the curriculum.

-In September 2017, we appointed a Head of Boys’ PE, Mr Matthew Humphrey, who is developing certain areas of sport which have resulted in a significant increase in the number and variety of fixtures played.
+In September 2017, we appointed a Head of Boys’ PE, Mr Matthew Humphrey, who has developed certain areas of sport which have resulted in a significant increase in the number and variety of fixtures played.

 Who will be a typical Luckley pupil?